This is the featured image of the The Importance of Articulation blog article.

 Articulation in music is the same idea as articulation in anything else.
-Specifically, it answers “how” something is said.
-In our case, the instruments are speaking, and they can “say” the notes in any way you choose.
-Think of the notes as the script and the articulation as the actor’s particular way of reading it.
-I believe articulation is what separates good players from great players and good producers from great producers.
+Specifically, it answers "how" something is said.
+In our case, the instruments are speaking, and they can "say" the notes in any way you choose.
+Think of the notes as the script and the articulation as the actor's particular way of reading it.
+I believe articulation separates good players from great players and good producers from great producers.
 Almost anyone can program a beat these days, but to get a nice groove, it takes more thought.
-What’s more, it takes listening and subtle adjustments and most importantly, it requires special attention to articulation.
+What's more, it takes listening and subtle adjustments, and most importantly, it requires special attention to articulation.

 Can you pick out the difference between the two examples below?
 In the top example, the melody from Massive is played flat, as if a robot were performing it.
-This can work in specific contexts but, generally, it sounds lifeless and cheap.
+This can work in specific contexts, but generally, it sounds lifeless and cheap.
 The second example has a better-articulated melody.
 Which do you prefer?

-~ No Articulation in the Melody
+~ No Articulation in the melody

 ~ Articulated Melody